thschleicher/weblogic-buildpack/docs/container-wls.md

 In the absence of the **`.wls`** folder, it will look for presence of weblogic*xml files to detect it as a WebLogic specific application.
 Additional configurations and scripts packaged within the **`.wls`** folder would determine the resulting WebLogic Domain and services configuration generated by the buildpack.

-The buildpack can override some of the configurations (jdbc/jms/..) while allowing only the app bundled domain config and jvm config to be used for droplet execution using **preferAppConfig** setting.
+The buildpack can override some of the configurations (jdbc/jms/..) while allowing only the app bundled domain config to be used for droplet execution using **prefer_app_config** setting.
 Please refer to [Overriding App Bundled Configuration](#overriding-app-bundled-configuration) section for more details.